 The other day, someone asked me about Jordan Peterson, who is all the rage now, especially after his run-in with a local lunatic in London.
 I must admit, it was a funny 30 minutes, but mostly because Cathy Newman is so dumb.
 She tried using the active listening technique to paint Peterson as some sort of monster, but she just came off sounding deranged.
-I’ve run into a lot of women who use this technique.
-It’s very popular with women in sales for some reason.
+I have run into a lot of women who use this technique.
+It is immensely popular with women in sales for some reason.
 My guess is it is part of standard sales training.

 As far as Peterson, his angry Evil Bert style of speaking is a bit annoying.
-I know he can’t help it, but his voice conjures images of Kermit going Ike Turner on Miss Piggy.
-That and I’m just not into the civic nationalist stuff.
-I’ve heard all of it and know everything they have to say.
+I know he cannot help it, but his voice conjures images of Kermit going Ike Turner on Miss Piggy.
+That and I am just not into the civic nationalist stuff.
+I have heard all of it and know everything they have to say.
 Ask Peterson why sub-Saharan Africans had not discovered the wheel until Europeans arrived and he runs out of the room.
 All the tough talk about sticking to facts and clear thinking goes out the door as soon as a taboo topic is mentioned.

 The remarkable thing about Peterson is that no one seems to remember the previous versions of him.
 Self-help gurus have been a common phenomenon in the English speaking world, going back to the 19th century, when a guy named Samuel Hines published the book Self-Help.
 The birth of mass media after WW2 made it possible for the self-help guru to reach a wide audience.
 The snake oil salesman put down his patent medicine and picked up a pen.
 Same pitch, same promise, different vehicle.